wiseman-timelord/aiDEr-Local/README.md

     1. Run Aider with LM Studio
     2. Run Aider with, LM Studio and Files
     3. Run Ollama with Selected Model
-    4. Run Ollama with, LM Studio and Files
+    4. Run Ollama with, Selected Model and Files
     5. Ollama Models Management (deepseek-coder-v2-lite-instruct)

 ========================================================================================================================